 Mr. Ferron has served on Helix's Board of Directors since September 1998.
-He became President in February 1999 and has served as Chief Operating Officer since January 1998.
-Mr. Ferron has 25 years of worldwide experience in the oilfield industry, seven of which were in senior management positions with McDermott Marine Construction and Oceaneering International Services Limited immediately prior to his joining Helix.
+He became President in February 1999 and has served as Chief Operating Officer since January 1998, Mr. Ferron has 25 years of worldwide experience in the oilfield industry, seven of which were in senior management positions with McDermott Marine Construction and Oceaneering International Services Limited immediately prior to his joining Helix.
 Mr. Ferron has a Civil Engineering degree from City University, London; a Masters Degree in Marine Technology from the University of Strathclyde, Glasgow; and a M.B.A. from the University of Aberdeen.
-Mr. Ferron is also a Chartered Civil Engineer.
+Mr. Ferron is also a Chartered Civil

+Engineer.

-Gordon F. Ahalt Director since 1990 Retired Consultant age 78
+Gordon F. Ahalt

+Retired Consultant